Intra Bank: Collapse and controversy

 The bank stopped payments on October 14, 1966.
 The collapse of the bank brought the Lebanese economy to a halt and sent shockwaves throughout the Middle East.
 Intra Bank accounted for 15% of total bank deposits and 38% of deposits with Lebanese-owned banks.

 Many observers questioned why the Lebanese Central Bank, which was established only two and a half years earlier in April 1964, did not provide liquidity to Intra Bank during the run on the bank.
 Many press commentators believed that this was due to influence from Lebanese politicians and rivals who were unhappy at the influence and power of Palestinian-born Beidas.

-The collapse of Intra Bank brought a swathe of new banking regulations for the Lebanese banking sector, although these were not enough to restore faith in the Lebanese banking sector to its pre-Intra levels.
+The collapse of Intra Bank brought a swathe of new banking regulations for the Lebanese banking sector, although these were enough to restore faith in the Lebanese banking sector to its pre-Intra levels.

 The circumstances which surrounded Intra's fall remain to this day controversial issues.
 The surprisingly weak support from the Lebanese government and the very public allegations over Charles Helou's role in the affair, claimed by some, that have been attributed to such issues as Beidas' Palestinian origin and envy over Beidas' almost complete control of the Lebanese economy, which many others justify with the states' furthest entitlement of raison d'être.